 Get forwarded an open letter written by Peace Corps Director Jody Olsen announcing they will be evacuating volunteers from dozens of countries over next few days; check “Expat Madagascar” Facebook group; find nothing but conjecture.

-Receive call from wife; learn she has put her foot down and currently en route back to Antananarivo; log onto Momondo; find only available flight, a two-stop trip through Mauritius and Dubai leaving that Friday at 1am; blanch at price tag; click “purchase.”
+Receive call from wife; learn she has put her foot down and is currently en route back to Antananarivo; log onto Momondo; find only available flight, a two-stop trip through Mauritius and Dubai leaving that Friday at 1am; blanch at price tag; click “purchase.”

 Tuesday, March 17th